AzureCosmosDB/cosmosdb-nosql-copilot/lab-guide.md

             x.similarityScore desc";
     ```

-    This query is what performs the vector query to find items in our semantic cache.
-Since this is a cache, it selects only the top result with an *ORDER BY* in descending order, so the item with highest similarity score (and the most similar to what is being searched) appears first.
-The results include cached completion value, and the similarity score for the cached item.
+    This query is what performs the search to find items in our semantic cache.
+Since this is a cache, it selects only the closest match with a descending *ORDER BY*, so the item with highest similarity score (and the most similar to what is being searched) appears first.
+The results include a previously cached completion, and the similarity score for the cached item.

 1. Click Save on the file to save the new query text.